e-matteson/keypad/README.md

 [![Latest version](https://img.shields.io/crates/v/keypad.svg)](https://crates.io/crates/keypad)
 [![Documentation](https://docs.rs/keypad/badge.svg)](https://docs.rs/keypad)

-# Keypad
+# keypad

+**Platform-agnostic driver for a generic keypad**

-This driver lets you read the state of any key in a keypad matrix circuit as if it was connected to a single input pin.
+This driver lets you read the state of any key in a keypad matrix as if it was connected to a single input pin.
 It supports keypads of any size, and any embedded platform that implements the [embedded-hal](https://crates.io/crates/embedded-hal) traits.

-## Motivation
+### Motivation

 The simplest way to read keypresses with a microcontroller is to connect each key to one input pin.
 However, that won't work if you have more keys than available pins.
-One solution is to use a keypad matrix circuit, because a matrix with N rows and M columns lets you read from N*M keys using only N+M pins.
+One solution is to use a keypad matrix circuit that lets you read from N*M keys using only N+M pins.

 ![matrix](https://raw.githubusercontent.com/e-matteson/keypad/58d087473246cdbf232b2831f9fc18c0a7a29fc7/matrix_schem.png)

-In this example, each row is an input pin with a pullup resistor, and each column is an open-drain output.
+In this circuit, each row is an input pin with a pullup resistor, and each column is an open-drain output pin.
 You read the state of a particular key by driving its column pin low and reading its row pin.

 A downside of this approach is that it increases code complexity.
 Instead of reading a single input pin to check if a key is pressed, you need to